 Do you just want to define your enums once, and have their strings generated automatically?
-Well you can do that, if you're willing to fuck with the cpp preprocessor.
+Well you can do that, if you're willing to mess with the cpp preprocessor.

 // Days.h